moritzpschwarz/moritzpschwarz.github.io/_pages/about.md

 ======
 I am a Climate Economist based at the University of Oxford and at the Austrian Ministry of Finance.
 I have obtained a DPhil (PhD) in the field of Climate Econometrics at the University of Oxford.
 In my research, I focus on the econometric estimation of future economic impacts of climate change, while further research interests include the effectiveness of climate policy, especially carbon pricing based mitigation policy.

-In my research, I make ample use of econometric time series and panel methods and contribute to the development of open-source estimation software, such as the [gets R-package](https://cran.r-project.org/web/packages/gets/index.html).
+In my research, I make ample use of econometric time series and panel methods and contribute to the development of open-source estimation software, such as the [gets R-package](https://cran.r-project.org/web/packages/gets/index.html) and the [getspanel R-package](moritzschwarz.org/getspanel).

 I am based at the School of Geography and Environment and am associated with the **[Climate Econometrics](https://www.climateeconometrics.org/)** project at Nuffield College as well as with the **[Institute for New Economic Thinking at the Oxford Martin School](https://www.inet.ox.ac.uk/)** and the **[Smith School of Enterprise and the Environment](https://www.smithschool.ox.ac.uk/)**.